 Short term financial goals, why do they matter?
-Isn’t it simpler to just jump to the big wins?
+Isn’t it simpler to just jump to massive goals?
 Not if you want to create the conditions that would eventually bring you to financial freedom.

 And let me tell you…

 Goals are more important than money!